How can I improve the air quality in my home?

 - If you find any mould, remove it straight away

-If you have bad damp, mould or fungi get professional help to deal with it, if necessary - especially if you think it might trigger your breathing problems.
+If you have bad damp, mould or fungi, get professional help to deal with it – especially if you think it might trigger your breathing problems.
 If you are renting, you should tell your landlord about the problem and they should arrange to fix the underlying cause.
 Shelter has advice on dealing with damp and mould in a rented home.

 Drying your washing